0xadada/0xadada.github.io/docs/2003-01-01-hikikomori-otaku-japans-latest-outcasts.md

 does not judge individual achievement, or critical thinking, but instead to rewards the most conformist individual with entrance to industrial society.

-> “Savage competition and force-fed information without the cultivation of
+> Savage competition and force-fed information without the cultivation of
 > critical thought go far to explain the character of Japanese graduates.
 The
 > system's demands-years in exam hell, every other student an adversary-produce
 > not exploring intellects but the narrow, machinelike people we assume the